Bullet Train (novel): Plot

 Nanao is a hitman with the code name "Ladybug", who constantly laments how unlucky he is; every job he takes has been successful, but somewhere it goes wrong and becomes much more difficult than anticipated.
 His handler Maria has procured him the easiest job she could: to board the Shinkansen at Tokyo Station, steal the suitcase from Tangerine and Lemon, and immediately get off at Ueno Station.
 When he tries to get off in Ueno, he comes face to face with "the Wolf", another hitman with a vendetta against Ladybug, who is about to board the same train car.
 Recognizing Ladybug, the Wolf doesn't let him off and brags about his luck taking on a new contract and meeting Ladybug at the same time.
 Ladybug gets the upper hand in a brief struggle and unintentionally breaks the Wolf's neck when the train rocks.
 Meanwhile, the Prince comes by to use the restroom and notices something is odd as Ladybug holds up the Wolf, awkwardly calling him a drunk friend, and tries to shoo the Prince away.
 Ladybug hides the Wolf's corpse in a seat, takes the photo of the Wolf's target, and hides the suitcase in a hidden compartment in the trash receptacle while he finds a seat to wait for the next station, where Maria tells him to get off.
 When the Prince returns, he discovers the hidden suitcase and tries to think of ways to further manipulate other passengers for his entertainment.

-Each of the three sets of hitmen escapes from their own crisis, and the prince takes action on the immobile Shinkansen to play with the adults.
+Each of the three sets of hitmen escapes from their own crisis, and the Prince takes action on the immobile Shinkansen to play with the adults.

 Reception

-Bullet Train received "Rave" reviews according to the book review aggregator Book Marks based on seven independent reviews.
 It received a starred review from Publishers Weekly as well as Booklist, where Christine Tran described it as "a twisty, darkly hilarious game of musical chairs that draws out the train's hidden army of assassins and a strong dose of Machiavellian justice."
 Reviewers praised the fast pacing and the darkly comedic elements of the story.